soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ## Functionality

-In this component scripting / NLP / LLM are used on a metadata record to augment metadata statements about the resource.
+In this component a variety of scripting / NLP / LLM methods and algorithms are used on a metadata record to augment metadata statements about the resource.
 Augmentations are stored on a dedicated augmentation table, indicating the process which produced it.

 | metadata-uri | metadata-element | source | value | proces | date |
 | --- | --- | --- | --- | --- | --- |